CM Punjab Laptop Scheme 2025/2026 Online Registration: Complete Guide and Updates

 Focus on Early Childhood Education, Student Health, and Merit-Based opportunities.

 It ties into wider fixes—like nutrition programs keeping kids healthy for school and strict merit rules for appointments.
-The laptop reward motivates everyone to study harder, knowing good marks pay off.
+The laptop reward motivates everyone to study harder, knowing that good marks pay off.

 Eligibility Criteria for 2026